Learn more about our services, in-person hours and other resources.

 Review FAQs about Truxal Library’s resources and services, ask questions by phone, text, email or live chat, or set up an appointment to speak with a librarian online.

-AACC students, faculty, and staff, faculty and students from other colleges, and county residents and workers age 16 and older may all use Truxal Library services and resources.
-These individuals can apply for Truxal Library cards or use their AACC photo IDs to borrow library materials and to access online resources from off campus.
+AACC students, faculty, and staff; faculty and students from other colleges; and county residents and workers age 16 and older may borrow materials from Truxal Library.
+An AACC photo ID may be used as a library card, or a Truxal Library card can be obtained at the circulation desk.
 Those under age 16 can be issued a Truxal Library card with parental permission.

 Truxal Library can borrow books and obtain copies of articles from other libraries for your use.
 This service is called Interlibrary Loan (ILL) and is usually free of charge.
 AACC students, faculty and staff use their AACC login details to access our new ILL portal.
 Community users should contact the ILL office at ILLRequest@aacc.edu to get an account set up in our new ILL portal.

 After you submit your ILL request, allow 10 business days for the materials to arrive.
 The library will contact you to pick up your materials.
 Articles sometimes are received in electronic form and can be emailed to you.
 Circulation periods for books borrowed from other libraries are determined by the lending library.

 For assistance, contact the Interlibrary Loan Office at ILLRequest@aacc.edu or 410-777-2536.